kidlat2024/kidlatnews/content/page/Kidlat's Comprehensive Timeline of Philippine History.md

 - <span class=year>1986</span> Trapped in a massive traffic in EDSA, thousands of commuters decide to leave their buses and  walk home, clogging the highway and accidentally triggering the People Power Revolution that drive President Marcos from power.
 Corazon "Heart" Aquino becomes president.

-- <span class=year>1994</span> Philippines makes its first connection to the Internet, when an unidentified employee of the Philippine Network Foundation downloads a topless photo of Tracy Lords.
+- <span class=year>1994</span> Philippines makes its first connection to the Internet, when an unidentified employee of the Philippine Network Foundation downloads a topless photo of Tracy Lords from a Stanford University server.